isabella232/Apprenda-WatsonConversation-Integration/README.md

 1. Clone the repository.
 2. Build your Add-On.
 3. Package your Add-On by simply zipping up your AddOnManifest.xml, icon.png and compiled assemblies.
-4. Upload to your System Operations Center (SOC)
+4. Upload to your System Operations Center (SOC).